grosser/airbrake-user_informer/Readme.md

 Details
 =======
- - adds a new middleware to render the errors
+ - adds a new middleware to wait for (max 1s) and render error id
- - modifies `Airbrake::Rack::Middleware` to wait for max 1s so errors resolve to ids
+ - modifies `Airbrake::Rack::Middleware` to store the exceptions it sends to airbrake
- - adds `Airbrake.user_information` accessor for your custom config
+ - adds `Airbrake.user_information` accessor for configuration

 Development
 ===========